How long is the flight program at Spartan College?

 What type of training devices will be used in the flight program?

 Part of Spartan College’s total integration methodology will require the use of an iPad with a specially tailored flight program consisting of lessons, tutorials, and tests.
 Each lesson is designed to teach a specific subject to a level of proficiency, then test to validate knowledge.

-The ground portion of the flight program is taught and monitored by a Senior Flight Instructor who guides students to mastery of subject matter supplemented by videos, websites, and FAA documents.
+The ground portion of the flight program in Tulsa, Ok is taught and monitored by a Senior Flight Instructor who guides students to mastery of subject matter supplemented by videos, websites, and FAA documents.
 After mastering the ground lesson, students apply their new-found knowledge to the maneuvering or flight portion of the program.
 Spartan College employs a variety of training devices to compliment actual flight.
 Cockpit Procedure Trainers (CPT) and Advanced Aviation Training Devices (AATD), such as Frasca and Redbird simulators, help students gain experience with different maneuvers while on the ground, then apply learned concepts in the air.

-Spartan College maintains a fleet of over 45 airplanes- Cessna 152, 172, Piper Archer and Piper Seminole twin-engine aircraft for flight training.
+Spartan College maintains a fleet of over 40 airplanes- Cessna 172, Piper Archer and Piper Seminole twin-engine aircraft for flight training.

 Flying will occur on a schedule that will have you training approximately 3 to 4 times per week.
 A great deal of the flying depends on the rate of learning a student can achieve.
 Flying multiple times per week is a proven method of achieving greater retention and proficiency in the flight training course.

 What does a typical day at flight school look like?